ToniWonKanobi/theoveranalyzed.net/posts/2017/1/5/seinfelds-theme-song.md

 But the *second* most common reaction was this question:

-"Hey man, can you pay the Seinfeld bass line?"
+"Hey man, can you play the Seinfeld bass line?"

 I got so tired of saying "No" that I actually learned how to play it---more or less.